1. Academic Validation

 Abstract

 Despite the availability of a wide range of effective blood pressure (BP)-lowering agents, a substantial proportion of patients with hypertension fail to achieve target BP levels.
 The majority of patients with hypertension need a combination of two or more drugs to achieve BP targets and choice of second-line or subsequent-line therapy is an important consideration in hypertension management.
-Alpha-1-adrenoreceptor antagonists (alpha-blockers) have a BP-lowering effect broadly similar to the other antihypertensive drug classes and are effective as add-on therapy in patients with inadequately controlled hypertension.
+Alpha-1-adrenoreceptor antagonists (alpha-blockers) have a BP-lowering effect broadly similar to the Other antihypertensive drug classes and are effective as add-on therapy in patients with inadequately controlled hypertension.
 Alpha-blockers may also have therapeutic benefits that go beyond BP control, including improvements in lipid profile and glucose metabolism, as well as reducing the symptoms of benign prostatic hyperplasia.
-Urapidil has an alpha-blocking effect but, unlike other alpha-blockers, also has a central sympatholytic effect mediated via stimulation of serotonin 5HT(1A) receptors in the central nervous system.
-Several studies have suggested that oral urapidil is effective and well tolerated when used as second-line therapy in patients with BP inadequately controlled with other agents.
+Urapidil has an alpha-blocking effect but, unlike Other alpha-blockers, also has a central sympatholytic effect mediated via stimulation of serotonin 5HT(1A) receptors in the central nervous system.
+Several studies have suggested that oral urapidil is effective and well tolerated when used as second-line therapy in patients with BP inadequately controlled with Other agents.
 Urapidil has also been shown to improve glucose and lipid metabolism in hypertensive patients with concomitant diabetes and/or hyperlipidemia.
 Intravenous urapidil is effective in the treatment of hypertensive crises, perioperative hypertension, and pre-eclampsia and may have a potential role in the management of acute stroke.
 In this review, the use of alpha-blockers in hypertension is discussed, with particular focus on urapidil for the lowering of BP in a variety of clinical settings.

 Figures